 statequery parameter.
 This provides confidentiality and integrity (via authentication tag) for the embedded data used during callback verification.
 If you omit this argument, a random value is generated viarandom_urlsafe(128).
 This key is distinct from the OAuthclient_secretand may be used with public clients.Type: character string (>= 32 bytes when encoded) or raw vector (>= 32 bytes).
 Raw keys enable direct use of high-entropy secrets from external stores.
 Both forms are normalized internally by cryptographic helpers.

-Multi-process deployments: if your app runs with multiple R workers or behind a non-sticky load balancer, you must configure a shared
+Multi-process deployments: if your app runs with multiple R workers or behind a non-sticky load balancer, configure a shared

 Controls how scope discrepancies are handled when the authorization server grants fewer scopes than requested.
-RFC 6749 Section 3.3 permits servers to issue tokens with reduced scope.
+RFC 6749 Section 3.3 permits servers to issue tokens with reduced scope, and Section 5.1 allows token responses to omit

 - claims_validation

-Controls validation of essential claims requested via the
+Controls validation of requested claims supplied via the

 Optional character vector of acceptable Authentication Context Class Reference values (OIDC Core §2, §3.1.2.1).
 When non-empty, the ID token returned by the provider must contain an